mile-hi-labs/react-data/README.md

 ### Models
-In React Data, models declare the data going to and from the server for every model and then how those models are interconnected making it easy to access, manipulate, and display that information from anywhere in your application.
-To declare a model, simply do the following:
+Models declare the data you expect to send to / receive from the server and then how it should get stored and interconnected in your local data store.
+We recommend keping your models fairly lightweight and then remove them when they're done being used.
+This way, you maintain a performant store and application.
+When authoring a model, you should inherit from the `BaseModel` provided by React Data like so:

 ```
 # models/user.jsx

-import { AppModel } from 'react-data';
+import { BaseModel } from '@mile-hi-labs/react-data';

-class UserModel extends AppModel {
+class UserModel extends BaseModel {
 	constructor(type, store, props = {}) {
 		super(type, store, props);
 	}